 Gaslighting – Undermining Reality

-Gaslighting is a tactic that makes us question our thoughts and feelings.
-It’s confusing and can leave us feeling disoriented and unsure about what’s real.
-Here’s how it plays out:
+Gaslighting is a manipulation tactic that makes you question your thoughts and feelings.
+It’s confusing and can leave you feeling disoriented and unsure about what’s real.

 -